brazenbraden/brazenbraden.github.io/_posts/2023-07-04-git_conventions.md

 This is a sample commit template I have been using for a while now.
 As I try to keep my commits granular and bespoke, I define the first line leaving everything else commented out.
 However, if you are pushing up a commit that involves a lot of changes, perhaps references a specific issue or task item, or includes changes that could affect future development, it is recommended to flesh out the commit message with as much information as possible to help future you (or team members) get a clear picture of the work done by looking at your commit alone.

-The commit subject, as seen below, has the convention of starting with the type of work being committed (bug, feature, housekeeping, etc) all in lowercase, followed by a semicolon, space and commit message, starting capialised, in the imperative form, without any full stop at the end.
+The commit subject, as seen below, has the convention of starting with the type of work being committed (bug, feature, housekeeping, etc) all in lowercase, followed by a semicolon, space and commit message, starting capitalised, in the imperative form, without any full stop at the end.

 ```
-type: Summary of change
+type: [Ticket#](Optional) Summary of change

 # **--- Proposed Changes ---**
 #